Vancity-Computational-Design/resources/readme.md

 ## General Tutorials
 ✏ - ThinkParametric - A collection of high quality, hands on, examples using grasshopper and revit (https://www.thinkparametric.com/)
+🚀 - Museo Soumaya: Facade Design to Fabrication - The Soumaya uses custering techniques to size panels for a  dynamic facade with two-way curvature (https://issuu.com/gehrytech/docs/sou_06_issuu_version)

 ## Grasshopper